coderefinery/manuals/helping-and-teaching.md

 ### Things you should not do in a workshop

+- Take over the learner's keyboard.
+It is rarely a good idea to type anything for your learners and it can be demotivating for the learner because it implies you don't think they can do it themselves or that you don't want to wait for them.
+It also wastes a valuable opportunity for them to develop muscle memory and other skills that are essential for independent work.
+Instead, try to have a sticky note pad and pen and write the commands that they should type.
 - Criticize certain programs, operating systems, or GUI applications, or learners who use them.
 (Excel, Windows, etc.)
 - Talk contemptuously or with scorn about any tool.
 Regardless of its